hsf-training/hsf-training-ml-gpu-webpage/_episodes/01-introduction.md

 - "Which machine learning libraries support GPUs?"
 - "Why should I use a GPU for my ML code?"
 objectives:
-- "Discuss the general learning task in machine learning."
+- "Discuss the differences between CPUs and GPUs."
-- "Provide examples of machine learning in high energy physics."
+- "Provide examples of Python machine learning libraries that support GPUs."
-- "Give resources to people who want to become proficient in machine learning."
 keypoints:
-- "The 3 main tasks of Machine Learning are regression, classification and generation."
-- "Machine learning has many applications in high energy physics."
-- "If you want to become proficient in machine learning, you need to practice."
+- "GPUs are great for highly-parallel processing."
+- "CPUs are more flexible than GPUs."
+- "GPUs are most useful for neural network applications in machine learning."
 ---

 # What is a GPU?